Ljime/APIDiscordBot/README.md

 # APIDiscordBot
-Uses JS to create a Discord Bot which fetches data from various APIs and relays information to the user
+Uses JS to create a Discord Bot which fetches data from various APIs and relays information to the user.